apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 skips, or because it just felt right to leave 'em alone:

 * The initial spawning of Overworld random encounter enemies
+* Cheese curl removal sequence in the Overworld

 Known Bugs / TODO
 =================